Piotr1215/cloudrumble/docs/README.md

 ![Kubernetes Network Policy](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/Piotr1215/dca-prep-kit/master/diagrams/k8s-network-policy.puml&fmt=svg)

+### Kubernetes service resource

+Kubernetes uses services to enable communication between pods and other resources as well as external endpoints.
+Service can declare 3 types of ports:

+- **Port** - exposes the Kubernetes service on the specified port within the cluster.
+Other pods within the cluster can communicate with this server on the specified port.
+- **TargetPort** - is the port on which the service will send requests to, that your pod will be listening on.
+Your application in the container will need to be listening on this port also.
+- **NodePort** - exposes a service externally to the cluster by means of the target nodes IP address and the NodePort.
+NodePort is the default setting if the port field is not specified.

 ### Docker daemon stop behavior

 By default once docker deamon is stopped or crashes all containers will be stopped as well.